Kayla Harrison: Judo

-In 2015, Harrison was elected to the United States Judo Federation Hall Of Fame and on August 31, 2016, following her second Olympic gold medal, the United States Judo Association made a batsugun promotion of Harrison to rokudan (6th Degree Black Belt) making her the youngest person in the US to ever be awarded this rank.
+In 2015, Harrison was elected to the United States Judo Federation Hall Of Fame and on August 31, 2016, following her second Olympic gold medal, the United States Judo Association promoted Harrison to rokudan (6th Degree Black Belt) making her the youngest person in the US to ever be awarded this rank.

 Mixed martial arts

 Harrison, a former training partner of fellow judoka Ronda Rousey, announced in October 2016 that she had signed with World Series of Fighting.
-While she would initially work as a commentator she also indicated she was contracted to fight, probably in the women's 145 lbs division.
+While she would initially work as a commentator she also indicated she was contracted to fight, in the women's 145 lbs division.

+Professional Fighters League

+PFL season 2018

 Harrison made her MMA debut at PFL 2 on June 21, 2018, against Brittney Elkin in the Women's Lightweight division.
 She won via submission due to an armbar in the first round.

 For her second professional fight, Harrison faced Jozette Cotton at PFL 6 on August 16, 2018.
 She won the fight via TKO in the third round.

-Harrison was on the main card for PFL 11 in 2018 and defeated Moriel Charneski; after her victory, it appeared that she was not completely content with her own performance.
+Harrison was on the main card for PFL 11 in 2018 and defeated Moriel Charneski via first-round TKO; after her victory, it appeared that she was not completely content with her own performance.